mohamed17717/plusone/README.md

 ## Feature

-I cared about creating more advanced features than you asked for to make a really usuful product not just assignment want it to finish.
+I cared about creating more advanced features than you asked for to make a real usuful product not just assignment want it to finish.

 - Blog basic crud operation
 - Flags give author more control